-Aeropuertos Mexicanos del Pacífico and Grupo Aeroportuario del Pacífico
+Aeropuertos Mexicanos del Pacífico SAPI de CV and Grupo Aeroportuario del Pacífico

-Aena Internacional owns 33.3% of the shares of Capital Investors Crown Bidco Limited ("AMP"), which in turn owns 17.4% of the shares of Grupo Aeroportuario del Pacífico, SAB de CV ("GAP"), the holder of 12 airport concessions mainly located in the pacific coast of Mexico.
+Aena Internacional owns 33.33% of the shares of Capital Investors Crown Bidco Limited Aeropuertos Mexicanos de Pacífico, SAPI de CV ("AMP"), which in turn owns 17.4% of the shares of Grupo Aeroportuario del Pacífico, SAB de CV ("GAP"), the holder of 12 airport concessions, 10 of them located in the Pacific coast of Mexico and 2 in Jamaica.
 Aena Internacional is also AMP's operating partner, providing experience and know-how in the operation and management of AMP's airport business.
-The remaining 66.7% shareholding is held by CMA (Controladora Mexicana de Aeropuertos, S.A. de C.V., a Mexican partner).
+The remaining 66.7% shareholding of AMP is held by CMA (Controladora Mexicana de Aeropuertos, S.A. de C.V., a Mexican partner).

-The following chart shows forth the organizational chart of GAP as of 30 September 2019.
+The following chart shows forth the organizational chart of GAP as of 30 September 2020.

 AMP's ownership interest in GAP consists of a 15% interest in GAP's Series BB shares, and a 2.4% interest in GAP's Series B shares purchased by AMP as part of GAP's initial public offering of shares.
+The Series

-The Series BB shares give AMP special rights for the designation of four of the 11 members of GAP's board of directors and the chief executive officer and veto power in key decisions, such as budget approvals, business plans and changes to GAP's by-laws.
+BB shares give AMP special rights for the designation of four of the 11 members of GAP's board of directors and the chief executive officer and veto power in key decisions, such as budget approvals, business plans and changes to GAP's by-laws.
 AMP also provides GAP with technical and technological services in exchange for 5% of GAP's EBITDA.

 GAP was incorporated in 1998 as part of the Mexican federal government program to open the Mexican national airport system to private investment.
 GAP owns the concession companies of 12 airports located on the Pacific coast of Mexico and 2 airports in Jamaica.
 The concession agreements for the operation of the 12 Mexican airports were entered into in 1998 and have terms of 50 years that may be extended by the parties for an additional 50 years.
 The 12 Mexican airports operated by GAP are Aguascalientes, Bajío, Hermosillo, Guadalajara, La Paz, Los Mochis, Manzanillo, Mexicali, Morelia, Puerto Vallarta, San José del Cabo and Tijuana.
 GAP's airports are located in nine of the 32 states of Mexico serving a population of approximately 28.2 million inhabitants.
 All of GAP's airports are international and five of them are within the ten principal airports of Mexico in terms of passenger air traffic volume.
-GAP also owns 100% of the society Desarrollo Concesiones Aeroportuarios, S.L., which has a 74.5% shareholding in MBJ Airports Limited, an airport operator in Montego Bay, Jamaica.
+GAP also owns 100% of the company Desarrollo de Concesiones Aeroportuarias, S.L., which has a 74.5% shareholding in MBJ Airports Limited, an airport operator in Montego Bay, Jamaica.
 The term of this concession will expire in April 2033.
-From October 2019, GAP will take control of the operation and administration of the Norman Manley International Airport of Kingston (Jamaica) after obtaining the concession of the Government of Jamaica for a period of 25 years.
+From October 2019, GAP took control of the operation and administration of the Norman Manley International Airport of Kingston (Jamaica) after obtaining the concession of the Government of Jamaica for a period of 25 years.